NanoComp/meep/doc/docs/Python_User_Interface.md

 **`in_volume(v, step_functions...)`**
 —
-Given zero or more step functions, modifies any output functions among them to only output a subset (or a superset) of the computational cell, corresponding to the `meep::volume* v` (created by the `Volume` function).
+Given zero or more step functions, modifies any output functions among them to only output a subset (or a superset) of the cell, corresponding to the `meep::volume* v` (created by the `Volume` function).

 **`in_point(pt, step_functions...)`**
 —